abdullahyanik/abdullahyanik/README.md

 ## ⏲ What I am doing now:

-I'm developing a project for my company that I plan to establish in February 2023, I am writing on 3 sites 📃.
+I'm developing a project for my company that I plan to establish in February 2023, I am writing on 3 websites 📃.
 I'm a Programming Teacher 💻.
 I'm developing an website with my team 👨🏼‍🤝‍👨🏻, I also work as a FreeLancer 🆓.